maxkdann/WLU-Campus-Compass/README.md

 # Uni-Maps
-Wilfrid Laurier Pathfinder by Max Dann and Connor Logan
+Uni Maps by Max Dann and Connor Logan

-This is a program that maps the Laurier campus and calculates the shortest route from your current location to any building on campus.
+This is a project taken on in an attempt to create a "google maps for laurier" by mapping every entrance/exit to every building on campus.
+Front end HTML/CSS/JS website designed by Connor Logan; Back end JS graph and min heap designed by Max Dann

+Backend uses Dijkstras algorithm to find the shortest path between nodes, along with some logic so that the user would only walk to connector nodes as opposed to through buildings.